Becoming a Missionary

 1 Corinthians 9:15-27

-Sometimes working in the community may give the missionary a deeper relationship with the people to whom the missionary is ministering.
-Therefore, it might be best for the sake of the ministry for the missionary to work with the missionary’s own hands among them for a period of time in order to build rapport with the people.
+Sometimes working in the community may give the missionary a deeper relationship with the people in his field.
+Therefore, it might be best for the sake of the ministry for him to work among them for some time in order to build rapport.

 Additional Thoughts: